rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 You may want to enable readers of your blog to comment on your posts.
 Many themes, including the Apéro theme, have commenting features built in.
 That is, using third party tools to be embedded in your blog.
 The Apéro theme allows for comments using [Utterances](https://utteranc.es/) or [Disqus](https://disqus.com/).

-* **Utterances** is lightweight, completely free and uses Github issues in the background.
+* **[Utterances](https://utteranc.es/)** is lightweight, completely free and uses Github issues in the background.
 For commenting a Github account is needed.
 So it seems ideal if you can expect the majority of your readers having a Github account anyway.
+But even if not, creating a Github account is free.
 The Apéro theme has a section `params.utterances` in the *config.toml*-file for configuration.
-* **Disquis** offers commenting with lots of features.
+* **[Disqus](https://disqus.com/)** offers commenting with lots of features.
 However, the free option comes with adds and core features only.
-I went for Disqus as they offer multiple ways for users to identify themselves.
+One of the positives is that they offer multiple ways for users to identify themselves.
 That is popular social media accounts and optionally also unregistered guest commenters.
 If you want to use Disqus, you need to sign up, create a Disqus-site that represents your blog and set the `disqusShortname` parameter in *config.toml* to the Disqus short name.
 Don't forget to set `use_utterances` to `false` and you should be good to go.

+I personally wanted to start with Disqus as I expect to have a significant number of my readers not to have a Github account.
+However, I found the ads that come with Disqus to be of low quality which I did not want to have on my blog.
+[According to Disqus](https://help.disqus.com/en/articles/1717307-subscription-payments-faq) advertising is optional for "personal blogs, .edu sites, and non-profits".
+However, even after some googling I could not find how to make use of that policy.
+Thus, I went with Utterances.

 ### Overview pages